Also Featured In

 Price Range: $

 If you are looking for a unique twist on a filling Vietnamese sandwich, you certainly can't go wrong with Banh Mi Boys.
-Right on Queen and Spadina, the sandwich shop takes the Vietnamese construct and...
+On Queen and Spadina, this sandwich shop takes the Vietnamese construct and...
 Read More

 If you are looking for a unique twist on a filling Vietnamese sandwich, you certainly can't go wrong with Banh Mi Boys.
-Right on Queen and Spadina, the sandwich shop takes the Vietnamese construct and gives it multicultural twists, from Korean to Japanese.
+On Queen and Spadina, this sandwich shop takes the Vietnamese construct and gives it multicultural twists, from Korean to Japanese.
 People line up out the door in anticipation, serving the grab-and-go style quite nicely.
 It is a skinny, hip and modern restaurant which serves its sandwiches on retro checkerboard paper.
 Banh Mi Boys was an overnight sensation for Toronto foodies who had no idea how great five-spice pork belly could taste.
 Other mouth-watering choices include duck confit or kimchi fries slathered in mayo, kimchi and slow roasted pulled pork.
 You may have a little bit of a food coma if you try everything, so order carefully.

 - Best Value: "The unadvertised Club Bao is only $6: a steamed bun piled high with fried chicken and pork belly.
 Secret menus rock."